whiteduck-training/spec-driven-development/README.md

 ## What is Spec‑Driven Development (SDD)?
 Spec‑Driven Development puts **a living specification** at the center of your workflow.
 You describe **what** should exist and **why**, then derive a **plan**, **tasks**, and **tests**.
 AI coding agents execute the plan, but the spec remains the single source of truth.
 As the system evolves, you update the spec and regenerate plans/tasks — not the other way around.

+GitHub definition
+>Spec-Driven Development flips the script on traditional software development.
+For decades, code has been king — specifications were just scaffolding we built and discarded once the "real work" of coding began.
+Spec-Driven Development changes this: specifications become executable, directly generating working implementations rather than just guiding them.

 ### Why now
 - AI coding agents can implement multi‑step work, but they do best when the **context is explicit and structured**.
 - Specs enable repeatability across agents, repos, and contributors.